Expensify/App/docs/articles/expensify-classic/connections/netsuite/Configure-Netsuite.md

 ## Accounting Method

 This dictates when reimbursable expenses will export, according to your preferred accounting method:
-- Accrual: Out of pocket expenses will export immediately when the report is final approved
+- Accrual: Out-of-pocket expenses will export immediately when the report is final approved
-- Cash: Out of pocket expenses will export when paid via Expensify or marked as Reimbursed
+- Cash: Out-of-pocket expenses will export when paid via Expensify or marked as Reimbursed

 ## Export Settings for Reimbursable Expenses

 **Expense Reports:** Expensify transactions will export reimbursable expenses as expense reports by default, which will be posted to the payables account designated in NetSuite.

-**Vendor Bills:** Expensify transactions export as vendor bills in NetSuite and will be mapped to the subsidiary associated with the corresponding workspace.
-Each report will be posted as payable to the vendor associated with the employee who submitted the report.
+**Vendor Bills:** Expensify transactions export as vendor bills in NetSuite and are mapped to the subsidiary associated with the corresponding workspace.
+Each report is posted as payable to the vendor associated with the employee who submitted it.
 You can also set an approval level in NetSuite for vendor bills.

 **Journal Entries:** Expensify transactions that are set to export as journal entries in NetSuite will be mapped to the subsidiary associated with this workspace.
 All the transactions will be posted to the payable account specified in the workspace.
 You can also set an approval level in NetSuite for the journal entries.